-A guardian or caregiver is a person who offers unpaid assistance or organizes for help to take care of someone with a disease or disability.
+Caregivers are individuals who offer unpaid assistance or organize for help to take care of someone with a disease or disability.
 Assistance presents in several types for caregivers.
 It can be spiritual, financial, or emotional.
 The best assistance is acquired from those who have ‘been there and can help you learn about choices for treatment, resources for guidance and support, and goals and outlooks for recovery.

-It is convenient to forget to care for yourself, especially when you are taking care of someone else.
-It gets too difficult to concentrate on other responsibilities, such as work, family obligations, and other demands – and the pressure continues to rise.
-But there are other means to make time for yourself, as this is important for your own wellness.
+Caregivers can be too stressed to think about self-care, and it is convenient to forget to care for yourself.
+But there are other means to make time for yourself (counseling being one of these), as this is important for your own wellness.
 Despite the challenge and difficulty, always strive to find equilibrium between caring for your loved one and taking care of yourself.
-With this goal in mind, you will be less fatigued or miserable about caregiving.
-Don’t forget that making an effort to care for yourself is not at all selfish.

 Individuals who are forced to play the role of a caregiver can potentially find that balance as they learn to deal with the responsibility given to them.